 Students in the IH program have a required progression in the humanities.
-Students in Grade 9 enroll within a cohort of IH students in Honors Modern World History IH, Honors English 9 IH, and a Visual/Performing Arts or Creative Writing semester elective.
-In Grade 10, students progress into Honors US History 1 IH, Honors English 10 IH, and Honors Art & The Human Experience, Honors Fine Arts/Performing Arts or Cultural Anthropology.
+Students in Grade 9 enroll within a cohort of IH students in Honors Modern World History IH, Honors English 9 IH, and a Visual/Performing Arts, Creative Writing or Journalism semester elective.
+In Grade 10, students progress into Honors US History 1 IH, Honors English 10 IH, Honors Fine Arts/Performing Arts or Cultural Anthropology.
 In successive years, please refer to the chart for possible combinations.
 Ultimately, it is our goal for all IH students to take at least one AP course in Social Studies and/or Language Arts.